Apple grass aphid (Rhopalosiphum insertum (Walker))

 An insecticide treatment for the aphid should be applied before blossom if the economic threshold of 50% of blossom trusses infested with 5 or more aphids is exceeded.
 Insecticide sprays should only be applied for this pest if strictly necessary as it provides an early food source for natural enemies of other more damaging species.

-- Several insecticides are approved for control of aphids on apple but if apple grass aphid is the only pest that needs to be controlled, pirimicarb (Aphox etc.) or flonicamid (Mainman) are the preferred choices in conventional orchards as they are selective and partially systemic.
+- Several insecticides are approved for control of aphids on apple but if apple grass aphid is the only pest that needs to be controlled, flonicamid (Mainman) is the preferred choice in conventional orchards as it is selective and partially systemic.

 - The neonicotinoids thiacloprid (Calypso) and acetamiprid (Gazelle) are also approved for control of aphids on apple though they can be a little slow acting in cool conditions.